StarryBadger/ml-toolkit/assignments/2/README.md

    - Examples: needle, eraser, brush, spoon, pencil, hammer
    - Theme: Identical to Cluster 2 in k=5

-4. Cluster 3: Concrete Objects and Actions (most of which are also nouns)
+4. Cluster 3: Objects, Animals and Actions (most of which are also nouns)
    - Examples: drive, deer, panda, rose, smile, boat

 ## Evaluation